oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/readme.md

 Welcome to the **OCI Open LZ Workload Extensions**.

-A workload extension is an **OCI solution design ready to receive specific workloads** on top of a landing zone.
-Each of these extensions follows the [tailored landing zone approach](/landing-zones/tailored_landing_zones/tailored_landing_zones.md) and has a design and runtime, ready for deployment:
+A workload extension is a tangible and **self-contained** set of resources with a clear functional scope, **pluggable** to a Landing Zone.
+They have a design and an implementation ready to receive a specific workloads on top of a landing zone.
+Each of these extensions follows the [tailored landing zone approach](/landing-zones/tailored_landing_zones/tailored_landing_zones.md) and is ready for deployment:

 - In terms of **design**, each solution will contain the security, network, and runtime views.